huwpowell/MountSMB/README.md

 # See http://sam.zoy.org/wtfpl/COPYING for more details.
 # or https://en.wikipedia.org/wiki/WTFPL

-# Authors: Daniel Graziotinand and Huw Hamer Powell <huw@huwpowell.com>
+# Authors: Huw Hamer Powell <huw@huwpowell.com> and Daniel Graziotinand

 # Purpose: Check if there is an SMB Server in your network and mount shares from it
-#	If a share is already mounted prompt and Unmount it if it is already mounted.
+#	If a share is already mounted prompt and Unmount it if it is no longer required.
 #	The mount point is created and destroyed after use
 # (to prevent	automatic backup software to backup in the directory if the device is not mounted)

 #  1) Install cifs-utils (sudo dnf install cifs-utils) (probably not required in FC32 but try without first) HHP 20200509
 #  2)If you want to use the full functionality of nice dialog boxes install yad . otherwise we default to zenity *not so nice but it works)
 #  3) Change the first four variables according to your configuration.
 Or maintain a .ini file with the four variables.
 Can be created by the script if neccessary
-#  4) Run this program at boot or from your $HOME  when your network is ready
+#  4) Run this program at login or from your $HOME  when your network is ready
+# a .desktop file is provieded (Copy to $HOME/Desktop)
 #	(need to use sudo.. so run the skeleton script mntSMB which will call this script (mntSMB.sh) using sudo...
 Or from the CLI or Gnome Desktop
+# Ensure that you are an valid sudoer and add this line to /etc/sudoers
+# %wheel	ALL=(ALL)	NOPASSWD: ALL
+# or %sudoers	ALL=(ALL)	NOPASSWD: ALL
+# Whichever works for you.
+This will prevent having to enter the sudo password each time it is run

 #	Also, run it on logoff to umount any mounted shares (Will remove the mount point directory).
 # It does not matter if you don't , Just cleaner if you do :)

 # ----------------------------------------------